Table of Contents

-Weddings are notoriously expensive.
-But they are also an important and romantic day in a couple’s life.
+But it’s not all about the dollars and cents: Weddings are also an important and romantic day in a couple’s life.
 Who foots the bill for this party has changed over the years.
-Below, we’ll break down who pays for which wedding expenses in 2023 — and who traditionally paid in previous generations.
+Below, learn who pays for which wedding expenses in 2025 and beyond — and who traditionally paid in previous generations.

 In the past, it’s been the tradition for the bride’s family to pay for nearly the entire wedding, and the groom’s family to pick up smaller expenses such as the rehearsal dinner.
 In some cases, families still follow these traditions, but increasingly people are embracing new ways of covering these costs.